Neo-Assyrian Empire: Revitalization and rise

-In 745 BC, Ashur-nirari was succeeded by Tiglath-Pileser III (745–727 BC), probably another son of Adad-nirari III.
+In 745 BCE, Ashur-nirari was succeeded by Tiglath-Pileser III (745–727 BCE), probably another son of Adad-nirari III.
 His accession ushered in a new era of Neo-Assyrian history.
 While the conquests of earlier kings were impressive, they contributed little to Assyria's rise as a consolidated empire.
 Through campaigns aimed at conquest and not just extraction of seasonal tribute, as well as reforms meant to efficiently organize the army and centralize the realm, Tiglath-Pileser is regarded by some as the first true initiator of Assyria's "imperial" phase.
 Tiglath-Pileser is the earliest Assyrian king mentioned in the Babylonian Chronicles and the Hebrew Bible, and thus the earliest king for which there exists important outside perspectives on his reign.

 Early on, Tiglath-Pileser reduced the influence of the previously powerful magnates, dividing their territories into smaller provinces under the rule of royally appointed provincial governors and withdrawing their right to commission official building inscriptions in their own names.
 Shamshi-ilu appears to have been subjected to a damnatio memoriae, as his name and tiles were erased from some of his inscriptions.